Arun1only1/message-queue-mq/readme.md

 1. Clone this repository

-2. Use docker compose to build and execute project.

-3. Run "docker compose build" command on the terminal in project directory where docker-compose.yml file is present.
+2. Run `docker compose build` command on the terminal in project directory where docker-compose.yml file is present.

-4. Run "docker compose up" command on the terminal in project directory where docker-compose.yml file is present.
+3. Run `docker compose up` command on the terminal in project directory where docker-compose.yml file is present.

-5. Access the application in your web browser at`http://localhost:3000`
+4. Access the application in your web browser at `http://localhost:3000`

 ## Architecture and Design